top of page

 Staff

-W. Faris (Head of Department)
+L. Beacom (Head of Department)

 J. Colwell

-S. Dalzell
+S. Keown

-APPRECIATE - ENGAGE - ACHIEVE
+INSPIRE - EMPOWER - ACHIEVE

 Religious Studies is the world’s oldest academic subject.
 It promotes an awareness of others, develops the core skills of literacy, hones the ability to think critically and encourages independent study.